Keith Whitfield

+Over the span of his career, Whitfield has authored or co-authored over 200 publications.
+He was a member of the National Institute on Aging's National Advisory Council on Aging until his retirement from the council in 2022.

+Early life and education

+Keith Whitfield was born in Fukuoka, Japan.
+Whitfield's father was stationed in Japan along with the rest of his family as a lieutenant colonel of the United States Air Force.
+After Whitfield's father completed his service in Japan and earned his degree at the University of Colorado, Boulder, the family moved across the United States.
+In a 2023 interview with Mayor of Las Vegas Carolyn Goodman, Whitfield states his family moved to Colorado, Michigan, Virginia, Alabama, and Illinois before he graduated from high school.
+Whitfield graduated in Illinois before his family moved to New Mexico.

-Mr. Whitfield got his BA from the Santa Fe College in 1984.
-He got his MA from Texas Tech University in 1987.
-In 1989, he got his Ph.D. from Texas Tech University.
-He has an expertise in psychology of cognition and healthy aging, stress and aging among African Americans, health disparities research.
+Whitfield got his Bachelors of Arts from the Santa Fe College in 1984, obtained his Masters of Arts from Texas Tech University in 1987, and acquired his Ph.D. from Texas Tech University in 1989.
+He has an expertise in psychology of cognition and healthy aging, stress and aging among African Americans, and health disparities research.
+Whitfield completed his post-doctoral degree in 1992 at his father's alma mater, the University of Colorado, Boulder.

 Career

+Early teaching

+Whitfield first taught in 1989 as an assistant professor at McNeese State University before teaching at Pennsylvania State University from 1993 to 2000.
+He would briefly teach at the University of North Carolina at Greensboro before returning to Penn State in 2002.
+He accepted a position as a research professor at Duke University in 2006 before working there exclusively come 2007.

+Duke University and Wayne State University

 In 2011, he was appointed as the vice provost for academic affairs at Duke University.
 While at Duke University, he held appointments as professor in the Department of Psychology and Neuroscience, research professor in the Department of Geriatric Medicine at Duke University Medical Center, and senior fellow at the Center for the Study of Aging and Human Development.
 He also was the co-director of the Center on Biobehavioral Health Disparities Research.
-He became provost and senior vice president for academic affairs at Wayne State University in 2016 before moving on to University of Nevada-Las Vegas in 2020.
+He became provost and senior vice president for academic affairs at Wayne State University in 2016 before moving on to University of Nevada, Las Vegas in 2020.

+President of the University of Nevada, Las Vegas

-In his first address as president of University of Nevada-Las Vegas.
-Mr. Whitfield introduced Top Tier 2.0 as a roadmap for the university to improve its Carnegie R1 status.
-During his time as president, Mr. Whitfield has shown his interest in create additional partnerships with gaming companies for the university's research and technology park in August 2021.
-Mr. Whitfield is also mediating between The Boring Company and their plans to build a Loop station at the school's campus.
-In January 2021, Mr. Whitfield announced the university was dropping it's "Hey Reb!" mascot after perceived ties with the Confederacy.
+In his first address as president of University of Nevada, Las Vegas.
+Whitfield introduced "Top Tier 2.0" as a roadmap for the university to improve its Carnegie R1 status.
+During his time as president, Whitfield has shown his interest in creating additional partnerships with gaming companies for the university's research and technology park in August 2021.
+Whitfield is also mediating between The Boring Company and their plans to build a Loop station at the school's campus.
+In January 2021, Whitfield announced the university was dropping its Hey Reb! mascot after perceived ties with the Confederacy.